gbo-actual/omega-scripts/README.md

 Where `ABCD` are the last 4 digits of the Omega's MAC address.
 On Omega2s, these will be printed in **bold** on a sticker on both the box and the unit itself.

-Eg.
+If no argument specified, will print an error message and exit.

 ``` bash
 omega-ssh 2821          # omega-2821.local
 ```

-If no argument specified, will print an error message and exit.

 ### omega-upload